faraji-fuji/alx-low_level_programming/0x00-hello_world/README.md

 - The C file name will be saved in the variable $CFILE

 ## 4-puts.c
-A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+A C program that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
 - Use the function puts
 - You are not allowed to use printf
 - Your program should end with the value 0